top of page

 On Monday morning, Damien Sanderson, 31, was found dead on the James Smith Cree Nation in a “heavily grassed area” near a house, police said.

-In this image taken from video, Canadian law enforcement personnel surround a residence on the James Smith Cree First Nation reservation in Saskatchewan, Canada, Tuesday, Sept.
-6, 2022, as they search for a suspect in a series of stabbings.
-(AP Photo/Robert Bumsted) The Associated Press
+Manhunt in Motion: Canadian law enforcement personnel comb through the James Smith Cree First Nation reservation in Saskatchewan, Canada, on Tuesday, Sept.
+6, 2022, in pursuit of a suspect linked to a string of stabbings.

-In this image taken from video, Canadian law enforcement personnel surround a residence on the James Smith Cree First Nation reservation in Saskatchewan, Canada, Tuesday, Sept.
-6, 2022, as they search for a suspect in a series of stabbings.
-(AP Photo/Robert Bumsted) The Associated Press
+Manhunt in Motion: Canadian law enforcement personnel comb through the James Smith Cree First Nation reservation in Saskatchewan, Canada, on Tuesday, Sept.
+6, 2022, in pursuit of a suspect linked to a string of stabbings.

 “As the whereabouts of Myles Sanderson remain unknown, the emergency alert is active for the entire province and we continue to urge the public to take appropriate precautions,” RCMP Saskatchewan tweeted Tuesday.